saintzaw/tp/docs/UserGuide.md

 > 📓 [**Note**](#31-special-notations)
 >
-> To update the grade you obtained for the module, please refer to the [grade command](#522-adding-grade-obtained-for-module-grade).
+> To input the grade you obtained for the module, please refer to the [grade command](#522-adding-grade-obtained-for-module-grade).

 > 📓 [**Note**](#31-special-notations)
 >